emk/heroku-buildpack-rust/README.md

-This is a replacement
-for [Eric Fode's excellent `heroku-buildpack-rust`][fode], but with support for [cargo][] and [rustup][], which seems to be the future of Rust deployment as of the fall of 2016.
+This is a Heroku buildpack for Rust with support for [cargo][] and [rustup][], which seems to be the future of Rust deployment as of the fall of 2016.
 Features include:

 - Caching of builds between deployments.
-- Automatic updates to the latest stable Rust if you specify `stable.
+- Automatic updates to the latest stable Rust by default.
-- Optionally pinning Rust to a specific version.
+- Optional pinning of Rust to a specific version.

 For an example project, see [heroku-rust-cargo-hello][].